pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 #### Lock acquisition

-Once created, a lock can be acquired through the acquireLock() method.
+After creation, a lock can be acquired through the acquireLock() method.
 This method accepts the correlationId, a key that identifies the lock, a lock timeout (milliseconds), and a lock acquisition timeout (milliseconds) as inputs.
-In the following example, we define the correlationId equal to "123", a key with the value "mykey", and we set both timeouts at 1000 milliseconds:
+In the following example, we define the correlationId equal to “123”, a key with the value “mykey”, and we set both timeouts to 1000 milliseconds:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}